 When the nights draw in and the firework season begins it can be a time of anxiety for our pets.

 For many people, fireworks are a time for celebration and fun, but pet owners can find it a worrying time as they are unsure of how to calm their pets during the firework season.

 The simple tips below may help reduce stress for your pet if they are fretful during this time:-

-• Make sure your pet always has somewhere to retreat to if they feel threatened and ensure they have access to this place at all times.
+- Make sure your pet always has somewhere to retreat to, if they feel scared and ensure they have access to this place at all times.
 For example, the corner of the living room or under the dining room table, perhaps even a cupboard.
 Use blankets to make these areas cosy and comfortable.

-• Ensure that your dog or cat is kept in a safe and secure environment and can’t escape if there’s a sudden noise.
+- Ensure that your dog or cat is kept in a safe and secure environment and can’t escape if there is a sudden noise.
 Your pet should be microchipped as there is more likelihood of return should they escape or run away.

 We hope that you find this article helpful and informative but if your pet still has problems with fireworks then please contact a veterinary professional to discuss other types of help available.
 This may include the use of a pheromone diffuser designed to combat stress related problems, or prescription drugs.

 We advise that all pet dogs, cats and rabbits are covered by good quality pet health insurance, such as Pet Plan.

 All responsible pet owners are aware that taking care of their pet’s health is essential.
 However, there isn’t a pet equivalent to the NHS.
 Charities such as the PDSA and RSPCA are sometimes able to offer assistance to owners on state benefits but their assistance is usually dependent on stringent means testing and only covers certain postcodes.
 Most households, even those on low incomes, are ineligible for their support.